Ramble-Tamble-70/bookmark_challenge_2/README.md

 # USER STORY 2
 As a busy user
-So that I can save a website address
+So that I can see a website address
 I want to add the site's address and title to a bookmark manager

 # USER STORY
 'As a user
 So that I can see certain websites later
-I want to add new bookmarks to my bookmark manager
+I want to be able to add new bookmarks to my bookmark manager